spiiph/atlasgce-modules/README.md

 The manager role consists of the following elements:

 * The [AutoPyFactory](https://svnweb.cern.ch/trac/panda/browser/panda-autopyfactory) service fetches jobs from a PanDA queue and submits them locally to Condor.
-* The [Condor](http://research.cs.wisc.edu/htcondor/) submit and collector services manage the distribution of subjobs over the worker nodes.
+* The [Condor](http://research.cs.wisc.edu/htcondor/) collector, negotiator, and schedd services manage job submission and the distribution of subjobs over the worker nodes.
 * The [XRootD](http://xrootd.slac.stanford.edu/) XRootD and Cluster Management services act as a local XRootD redirector and are responsible for accessing and caching input data files through the [Federated ATLAS XRootD system](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/AtlasXrootdSystems).
 (Optional)
 * The [CernVM-FS](http://cernvm.cern.ch/portal/filesystem) service provides consistent access to ATLAS software.
 CernVM-FS is not strictly required for the manager role, but can be used for debugging the Condor services.
 (Optional)
 * [Compatibility packages](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/RPMCompatSLC6) for running SLC5 binaries on SLC6.